-Close Proximity P2P (60 GHz): The maximum transmission range should be set to a value is 50 mm [TBD].
+Close Proximity P2P: The maximum transmission range should be set to a value is 50 mm [TBD].

 Antenna gain and required alignment accuracy

 The antenna gain and required alignment accuracy is driven by use cases.
 This section discusses the antenna gain and required alignment accuracy, which may be part of the justification for different PHY types.